foundata/guidelines/ansible-style-guide.md

       - inventory_hostname # this would be only valid if this variable would be a boolean

-# BAD: Second part is accidentally quoted, always evaluates to True
+# BAD: Second part is not a list item and accidentally quoted, always evaluates to True
 - name: "Check if hostname is valid" ansible.builtin.assert:
     that:
-      - inventory_hostname is defined and 'inventory_hostname | length > 0'
+      - inventory_hostname is ansible.builtin.defined and 'inventory_hostname | ansible.builtin.length > 0'

 # BAD: Unquoted colon+space is parsed as YAML mapping, always truthy